-Homeless students, including homeless unaccompanied youth, are permitted to enroll in The School District of Okeechobee County and must not be placed in a separate school or program within a school based on their homeless status.
+Students who are homeless, including homeless unaccompanied youth, are permitted to enroll in the Okeechobee County Schools and must not be placed in a separate school or program within a school based on their homeless status.

 Homeless children and youth are provided services comparable to those offered to other students enrolled in OCSB to ensure they have an equal opportunity to meet student academic achievement standards.
-All homeless students are eligible for free breakfast and lunch.
+All students are eligible for free breakfast and lunch.

-Homeless students may choose to attend the school they attended at the time they became homeless.
+Students who are homeless may choose to attend the school they attended at the time they became homeless.
 Those students who elect to do this shall be provided transportation if needed.
-As an alternative, homeless students may choose to enroll in the school zoned for the attendance area where they reside.
+As an alternative, students who are homeless may choose to enroll in the school zoned for the attendance area where they reside.